dottedmag/dottedmag.net/src/blog/principle-codenames.md

 Use codenames as much as you can.
 Don't leak them to the users though.

-P.S: If you develop desktop software, more details of your software leaks to the users: configuration files or main executables should be named after marketing name.
+P.S: If you develop desktop software, more details of your software leak to the users: configuration files or main executables should be named after marketing name.
 The life is much easier for SaaS or mobile apps: user-facing domains, UIs, marketplace entries and APIs have to use marketing